Robert Lee Vann: Death and legacy

 Vann is entombed at Homewood Cemetery, Allegheny County, Pennsylvania.
-The Liberty Ship SS Robert L. Vann was launched on 10 October 1943 in Portland, Maine, with his widow Jessie Matthews Vann attending the launch.
-The ship was hit by an underwater mine on March 1, 1945 and sunk.
+The Liberty Ship SS Robert L. Vann was launched 10 October 10, 1943, in Portland, Maine, with his widow Jessie Matthews Vann attending the launch.
+The ship was hit by an underwater mine on March 1, 1945, and sunk.
 Records show the entire crew survived.

 A Pennsylvania State historical marker is placed at the corner of Center Avenue and Frances Street, Pittsburgh, Pennsylvania, noting Vann's accomplishments.
 The former Robert L. Vann Elementary School, Pittsburgh, Pennsylvania, was named in his honor.
-The Robert L. Vann School in Ahoskie, North Carolina is named in his honor.
+The Robert L. Vann School in Ahoskie, North Carolina, is named in his honor.

 The Belgian Tower at the 1939 New York World's Fair was later transported to Virginia Union University and renamed the Robert L. Vann Memorial Tower.